-How to get finance to buy an Uninhabitable property
+How to Get Finance to Buy an Uninhabitable Property

-But here’s the catch: the reason that scores of other buyers haven’t beaten you to the sale is that the property is deemed uninhabitable by mortgage lenders.
+Here’s the catch: the reason that scores of other buyers haven’t beaten you to the sale is that the property is deemed uninhabitable by mortgage lenders.

-What’s the definition of uninhabitable?
+What’s the Definition of an Uninhabitable Property?

 An estate agent might refer to a property as "in need of work".
 But uninhabitable goes beyond "tired" or "needing some TLC".

 The most basic requirements for a property to be habitable (suitable for living in) are:

 - It’s watertight – the roof is in good repair

 - It has a functional indoor bathroom (with inside toilet)